vqbamboo/X-Company-ML-Customer-Segmentation/README.md

 # X-Company-ML-Customer-Segmentation
-A project publised by BambooGuy appying ML into X Company's dataset for customer segmentation
+A project publised by BambooGuy applying ML into X Company's dataset for customer segmentation